exue026/mysite/index.md

 # Experience

-## Eero inc. - Software Engineering Intern
+## eero inc. - Software Engineering Intern

 Looking forward to working on the Growth team as of September 2018.